pruthvipatel17/101411644_comp3123_labtest2/README.md

-# **Weather Dashboard**
+# **Weather Explorer**

-The Weather Dashboard is a modern, responsive weather app designed to provide real-time weather information for any city worldwide.
-Featuring a dark theme and clean design, it offers detailed insights into current weather conditions and additional environmental data.
+Weather Explorer is an intuitive web application that offers real-time weather data and forecasts for any city across the globe.
+Designed with a modern and minimalistic approach, the app provides a seamless user experience to access weather details in just a few clicks.

 ---

 ## **Features**
-- **Real-Time Weather Data**:
+- **Weather Forecast**:
+  - Provides accurate weather forecasts for the next 7 days.
-  - Current temperature, weather conditions, and detailed descriptions.
+  - Includes information on the expected temperature, weather conditions, and precipitation chances.
-  - Feels-like temperature, maximum and minimum temperatures.
-  - Humidity, wind speed, visibility, and atmospheric pressure.
-- **Sunrise and Sunset**:
+- **Air Quality Data**:
-  - Displays accurate local sunrise and sunset times for the selected city.
+  - Displays real-time air quality index (AQI) for the selected city.
-- **User-Friendly Design**:
-  - Dark mode for a sleek and professional look.
-  - Clean, responsive layout for an intuitive user experience.
+  - Includes pollution levels, particulate matter, and other environmental factors.
-- **Search Functionality**:
+- **Interactive Map**:
+  - View a dynamic weather map with real-time cloud cover, temperature, and precipitation.
+- **Multiple City Support**:
-  - Enter any city name to instantly fetch weather information.
+  - Switch between different cities to compare weather conditions.

 ---

 ## **How It Works**
-1. **Search for a City**: Enter a city name in the search bar to get the latest weather information.
+1. **City Search**: Use the search bar to enter any city’s name to get real-time weather data and forecasts.
-2. **Weather Information Display**:
+2. **Weather Dashboard**:
-   - Current temperature and weather details.
-   - Additional metrics like humidity, wind speed, visibility, and pressure.
-   - Sunrise and sunset times displayed in local time.
+   - View detailed weather forecasts for the coming days, including temperature, conditions, and precipitation.
+   - Air quality index is displayed alongside the weather data.
+3. **Compare Cities**: Add multiple cities to the dashboard and view their weather side by side.

 ---